You feel now as we felt then.

 Remember too that the C63 comes at a time when AMG has been engineering the One, a hybridized F1 motored hypercar.
 What they’ve been struggling with there and learning from their struggles has to have affected where they netted out here.

 Let’s just hope that the final result is more compelling than the One and more compelling than the C43, which also has a 4 pot, 4 wheel steering, and 4 wheels driven.
+The C63 needs to punch hard with that rear motor to differentiate itself from the C43.
+It needs to show why AMG built it, and didn’t just apply the C63 label to a C43 with the power and magic applied more emphatically.

 To wear the AMG badge, it needs to.
 And to be let out as an AMG after their recent string of hits I think there’s a good chance it will.